deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ## Eigenlayer

 The staked `ETH` associated with `eETH` is restaked onchain using the Eigenlayer protocol.
 EtherFi delegates their staked `ETH` to _Eigenlayer Node Operators_, those operators can choose which _Eigenlayer AVS_ they will operate for.
 The possible malicious actions of those actors are described in detail in the [DeFiScan Eigenlayer report](/protocols/eigenlayer/ethereum#dependencies).
-For the purpose of this report, we note that _AVSs_ could lead to a complete loss of the _Operator_'s delegated staked `ETH` through slashing, which would lead to the _loss of user funds_.
-On the other hands, _Operators_ could trigger slashing through misbehaviors and bad performances, or operate for malicious _AVSs_.
+Nonetheless, in the case of EtherFi, the protocol uses an older version of Eigenlayer with the following particularities:

+- The _Operator_ delegate their entire stake to the _AVSs_ they operate for.
+In practice, this leads to their stake being "duplicated" for each _AVS_.
+- The _AVSs_ cannot slash the _Operators_.
+As such, misbehaviour from the _AVSs_ or _Operators_ cannot lead to the _loss of user funds_.
+However, _loss of unclaimed yield_ remains possible as the _AVSs_ are trusted to distribute the rewards fairly and could refuse to do so.

+This version of the protocol could be deprecated in the future.
+The contract addresses of each operator is listed in the [Eigenlayer Operators table](#eigenlayer-operators).

 [To date](https://community.chaoslabs.xyz/etherfi/risk/avs), the staked `ETH` is restaked through 12 _EigenLayer Node Operators_ across 17 _EigenLayer AVSs_.
-The funds are not equally distributed among _Operators_ and _AVSs_; the _Operator_ and _AVS_ with the highest risk concentrations have 17.5% and 9.9% respectively."
+The funds are not equally distributed among _Operators_ and _AVSs_; the _Operator_ and _AVS_ with the highest concentrations have 17.5% and 9.9% respectively."

 Each EtherFi's Ethereum validator has its withdrawal address set to a dedicated `EigenPod` contract.
 The `EigenPod` contracts are upgradeable by an [Eigenlayer multisig] which meets the security council requirements.
 Upgrading this contract could allow the multisig to trigger withdrawals and redirect the funds to an arbitrary address, leading to the _loss of user funds_.

 We analysed the Eigenlayer protocol to be of Stage 0 in a [dedicated report](/protocols/eigenlayer/ethereum#dependencies).
-This impacts EtherFi's own score and limits it to a high centralization risk for the _Autonomy_ dimension.
+This impacts EtherFi's own score and limits it to a _Medium_ centralization risk for the _Autonomy_ dimension.

 # Governance